mattdesl/budo-chrome/README.md

 <sup>[(click for demo)](https://www.youtube.com/watch?v=cfgeN3G_Gl0)</sup>

-A layer on top of [budō](https://github.com/mattdesl/budo) which handles live script injection for Chrome.
-This allows you to make updates to animations and graphics without destroying application state.
+A browserify dev server on top of [budō](https://github.com/mattdesl/budo), providing live script injection for Chrome.
+On filesave, this can make updates to animations and graphics without destroying application state.

 Under the hood, this uses v8 LiveEdit through Chrome's Remote Debugging protocol.
 The technology is still experimental, and may not be suitable yet for widespread production use.